exercism/x86-64-assembly/concepts/memory/about.md

 One possible mitigation for this involves randomizing locations of memory regions, so that an attacker can't reliably predict addresses.
 In order to do that, executables must be built as **PIE (Position Independent Executable)**.

-However, in a PIE, the final address of a variable is not known at link time.
+However, in a `PIE`, the final address of a variable is not known at link time.
 So, code instead computes addresses as an offset from the value in a special register called `rip`, which points to the next instruction to be executed.

 This is usually called **RIP-relative addressing**.